glovic/alx-interview/0x0A-primegame/README.md

 # Prime Game ReadMe

-Welcome to the **Prime Game** project, a playful yet strategic challenge where two players—Maria and Ben—compete to win a game based on prime numbers.
-The game is simple yet requires optimal strategies to succeed.
-Maria always starts first, and the two take turns selecting prime numbers from a set of consecutive integers.
-The twist?
-Once a prime number is chosen, all its multiples must be removed from the set as well.

-The game goes on for multiple rounds, and your task is to determine the winner of each round.
-By analyzing their moves, you'll figure out who wins the most rounds.
+For this project, I leverage mine understanding of prime numbers, game theory, and algorithm optimization to solve a competitive game scenario.
+The challenge involves determining the winner of a game based on the strategic removal of prime numbers and their multiples from a set of consecutive integers.

 ## Game Rules